efettf/dotfiles/readme.md

 ### 💨 Features

-- **Secret management by [sops-nix](https://github.com/mic92/sops-nix):** simple to manage secrets with easy interface and atomic rollbacks.
+- **Secret management by [sops-nix](https://github.com/mic92/sops-nix):** simple to manage secrets with easy interface and atomic rollbacks (even in a public repo).
+- **Everything is done via modules:** this makes it easy to both manage and organize all your settings without having huge repositories, while still having all of values shared around.
 - **Without [home manager](https://github.com/nix-community/home-manager):** most of the stuff you want to do on nixos could by done by wrappers or by symlinking files, home manager tries to do everything in nix syntax which is overboard in most cases.
-- **Everything is done via modules:** this makes it easy to both manage and organize all your settings without having huge repositories.
-- **Automatic theming:** everything has the same colors and is uniform by default, uses base16 framework.
+- **Automatic theming:** everything has the same colors and is uniform by default using base16 framework, the color values are exposed by the [colors module](https://github.com/efettf/colors) (which doesn't use [nix-colors](https://github.com/Misterio77/nix-colors)).

 ### 🚧 Status